Let's Get Rocked: Track listings

-This 12" single picture disc has a blue eye graphic in the cover.
+This 12-inch single picture disc has a blue eye graphic in the cover.
 On the back side of the picture disc has the band's picture.
-The back cardboard has the 12" single information and the same band picture.
+The back cardboard has the 12-inch single information and the same band picture.
 Pictures by Pamela Springsteen.
 Artwork and Design by Andie Airfix at Satori.

+The B-side "Only After Dark" is a cover of Mick Ronson's song.